hpca-uji/PyDTNN/README.md

   - `--tensor-format`: Data format to be used: `NHWC` or `NCHW`.
 Optionally, the `AUTO` value sets `NCHW` when the option `--enable-cudnn` is set and `NHWC` otherwise.
 Default: `NHWC`.
   - `--random-seed`: Initial state of random number generator.
 Default: `57005`.
-  - `--shared-memory`: Allows to use a common memory pool for all the temporary data structures.
+  - `--shared-tmp-memory`: Allows to use a common memory pool for all the temporary data structures.
   - `--shared-storage`: If `True` ranks assume they share the file system.
 Default: `True`.
   - `--model-sync-freq`: Number of batches between model synchronization.